-SonarQube Server and Check Point CloudGuard WAF compete in maintaining code quality and application security, respectively.
-CloudGuard WAF may have the upper hand in security with its advanced features.
+SonarQube Server and Check Point CloudGuard WAF operate in the software quality and security domain, focusing on improving code analysis and application security, respectively.
+Check Point CloudGuard WAF seems to have the upper hand in security features, while SonarQube excels in code quality analysis.

 When we are attacked, we can understand how important the solution is.